-12 Great Perks and Benefits For Remote Employees and Virtual Teams
+12 Must-Have Perks For Remote Employees & Virtual Teams

 Need help onboarding international talent?

 It has long been a trend, especially in tech companies and startups, to go beyond salaries when attracting and retaining top talent.
-In the modern world, where the workforce is increasingly global, offering just a good paycheck will not be enough.
+In the modern world, where the workforce is increasingly global, companies must provide more than just a good paycheck to attract and retain top talent.

-A good employee benefits package means investing in your employees, their quality of life, work-life balance, and financial stability is seen (and rightly so) as a shift towards realizing that a happy employee is a productive one.
-With workers not worrying about a potential medical emergency or even paying for their commute, they can dedicate their work hours to doing their best and maximizing their impact on the company’s profits.
+A good employee benefits package means investing in your employees, their quality of life, work-life balance, and financial stability.
+After all, a happy employee is a productive one.
+With workers not worrying about a potential medical emergency or paying for their commute, they can dedicate their work hours to doing their best and maximizing their impact on the company’s profits.

-Office workers often have perks such as company catered lunches, covered commute expenses, or great health insurance plans as parts of their employment deals.
-However, remote workers are sometimes, by nature of their work, excluded from these benefits, especially if they are tied to their presence in the office.
-All of these perks help build a human-centered company culture and increase employee retention.
+Office workers often have perks such as company-catered lunches, covered commute expenses, or health insurance plans as part of their employment packages.
+However, remote workers are sometimes excluded from these benefits by the nature of their work, especially if they are tied to their presence in the office.
+These perks help build a human-centered company culture and increase employee retention.

 Here are some ideas about what to include in the perks and benefits package for remote workers: